-The example below shows how to ingest a VCF into a genomics Delta Lake table using Glow in Python (R, Scala, and SQL are also supported).
+The example below shows how to ingest a VCF into a genomics Delta Lake table using Glow.
+Delta Lake supports Scala, Python, R and SQL.
+Bioinformatics tools can also be integrated into your data pipeline with the Glow Pipe Transformer.